Would you like to react to this message? Create an account in a few clicks or log in to continue.

 "Huh?
 Oh, I get what you mean.
 We all have things we want to keep private.
 I can understand that."
 I said.
 When she told me her name, Nebula, and held out her hand for me to shake, I did so.
 "Nice to meet you, Nebula.
 That's a nice name."
 I say as I shake her hand.
 It Sounds familliar too, But I'm Going To Attribute that to me knowing the stellar term of the same name.
 She was rubbing her left shoulder in a somewhat nervous manner as well and glancing back and forth at the flowers as well.
 "Um... are you okay?
 You keep looking at those flowers with this nervous look in your eyes.
 Is something wrong with the flowers?"
 I asked her, drawing that conclusion from how she was acting.
 I may not be able to read the atmosphere of a room, but I can read one person at a fairy okay.

-"Thank you, but... it's not all that special."
+"Thank you, but... it's n-not all that special."
 Nebula was grateful to Takeru that he didn't try to pry into the matter, but she was also very slightly surprised that he noticed her nervous tics so easily.
 Most people were aware of them, but failed to recognize them as such.
-"No, I'm fine and so are the flowers.
-I'm just... a bit anxious... about my drawing.
-That's all."
+"N-no, I'm fine and so are the flowers.
+I'm just... a bit anxious... a-about my ddrawing.
+Th-that's all."
 Not entirely a lie, but a lie nonetheless; yet thankfully for her, a lie told by someone who had developed an amazing skill to hide her true feelings and thoughts.
 Very few people could look behind the curtain of emotional debris dropped by someone whose psyche was practically shattered.

 Nebula would reposition her sketcbook from her chest to her lap (Drawing facing down, of course.) and remain silent, unsure of what to say or do.
 Not wanting to lose face, she asked the first thing that came to her mind. "...You said you're an artist, right? ...Any works of yours I might recognize?"
 She hadn't really yet met anyone that was as interested in artistry as she was, so this was brand new territory for Nebula.